dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 ### Time

-The need to transition to post-quantum algorithms now while simultaneously being aware of potential, hidden subtleties in their resistance to standard attacks drives transition designs towards hybridization.
-Mosca’s equation [MOSCA] has been used to illustrate risk of post-quantum transition delay: `l + d > q`, where l is the information life-span, d is the time for system transition to post-quantum algorithms, and q is the time before a quantum computer is ready to execute cryptanalysis.
-In terms of risk to data confidentiality guarantees and therefore key exchange and KEM algorithms, application of this equation is fairly straightforward.
-In contrast, it may not be obvious why there is urgency for an adoption of post-quantum signatures;
-namely, while encryption is subject to store-now-decrypt-later attacks, a parallel notion for authenticity, i.e., 'store-now-modify-later attacks' may not be readily apparent.

-However, in large systems, including national systems, space systems, large healthcare support systems, and critical infrastructure, where acquisition and procurement time can be measured in years and algorithm replacement may be difficult or even practically impossible, this equation can have drastic implications.
-In such systems, algorithm turn-over can be complex and difficult and can take considerable time (such as in long-lived systems with hardware deployment), meaning that an algorithm may be committed to long-term, with no option for replacement.
+In large systems, including national systems, space systems, large healthcare support systems, and critical infrastructure, acquisition and procurement time can be measured in years and algorithm replacement may be difficult or even practically impossible.
 Long-term commitment creates further urgency for immediate post-quantum algorithm selection, for example when generating root certificates with their long validity windows.
 Additionally, for some sectors, future checks on past authenticity plays a role (e.g., many legal, financial, auditing, and governmental systems).
-The 'store-now-modify-later' analogy would present challenges in such sectors, where future analysis of past authentication may be more critical than in e.g., internet connection use cases.
-As such there is an eagerness to use post-quantum signature algorithms.
+This means there is a need to transition some systems to post-quantum signature algorithms imminently.
+However, as described above, there is a need to remain aware of potential, hidden subtleties in next-generation algorithms' resistance to standard attacks, particularly in cases where it is difficult to replace algorithms.
+This combination of time pressure and complexity drives some transition designs towards hybridization.

 ## Goals {#goals}